ghxiao/morph-xr2rml/README_code_architecture.txt

+Below we describe the architecture of classes regarding the treatment of RDBs.
+This can easily be adapted to the MongoDB case.

 base.MorphProperties
     Is a java.util.Properties.
-    Holds members for each property definable in the configuration file (defaults to examples/morph.properties, set in MorphRDBRunner main)
+    Holds members for each property definable in the configuration file (defaults to example_mysql/morph.properties, set in project morph-xr2rml-dist, MorphRunner main)

+The base.engine.MorphBaseRunnerFactory class is an abstract class that builds an morph.base.engine.MorphBaseRunner.
+Database-specific methods are implemented in concrete factory classes like r2rml.rdb.engine.MorphRDBRunnerFactory.

 r2rml.rdb.engine.MorphRDBRunnerFactory < base.engine.MorphBaseRunnerFactory
-    Build an r2rml.rdb.engine.MorphRDBRunner object to initialize:
+    Provides methods to initialize:
+    - a mapping document (R2RMLMappingDocument): read the xR2RML mapping file into a JENA model, then create an R2RMLMappingDocument that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - a DB connection
     - a data source reader (MorphBaseDataSourceReader) of which concrete class name (MorphRDBDataSourceReader) is passed as contruct parameter.
-The data source reader provides methods to set the connection and run queries against the DB.
+The data source reader provides methods to open, configure, and close the connection, run queries against the DB, and possibly manage strategies to store results to avoid executing the same query several times in the case of joint queries.
-    - a mapping document (R2RMLMappingDocument): read the R2RML mapping into a JENA model, then create an R2RMLMappingDocument that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries using a table name or query
-    - a data materializer (MorphBaseMaterializer) basically consists of a proper JENA model (either in mem or db) initialized with a name space etc. The model is used to create statements from subject, predicate, objects read from the database.
     - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
+    - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized (name space, etc.)
+      JENA model, either in mem or db.
+The model is used to store statements created from subjects, predicates and objects read from the database.
     - a query translator, query result writer and query result processor

-r2rml.rdb.engine.MorphRDBRunner < base.engine.MorphBaseRunner
-    Main:
+fr.unice.i3s.morph.xr2rml.engine.MorphRunner provide the main class to run the process:
     - Load the properties
-    - Create a singleton MorphRDBRunner using the MorphRDBRunnerFactory that creates a R2RMLMappingDocument, MorphRDBUnfoldern MorphRDBDataMaterializer and MorphRDBDataTranslator (see above).
+    - Create a singleton MorphBaseRunner using the MorphRDBRunnerFactory that creates a R2RMLMappingDocument, MorphRDBUnfolder, MorphRDBDataMaterializer and MorphRDBDataTranslator (see above).
     - Run the process using either materialization (MorphBaseRunner.materializeMappingDocuments) or query rewriting
     - Load the RDF graph produced in a JENA model and save a serialization into a file using the requested RDF syntax.